“I’VE GOT CLIENTS COMING OUT THE WAZOO!”

 If it doesn’t live up to all the promises I’ve made for it today, let us know.
 We’ll cancel your membership and stop charging your credit card right away.

-You’ll even get to keep all the “Alliance Dollars” you’ve earned — with our compliments.
+You’ll keep your free report and all the “Alliance Dollars” you’ve earned — with our compliments.
 Fair enough?
 Click that button now!

 American Writers & Artists Institute